boazbk/tcs/lec_08a_restricted_models.md

 The proof of [regularexphalt](){.ref} gives a recursive algorithm to evaluate whether a given string matches or not a regular expression.
 However, it turns out that there is a much more efficient algorithm to match regular expressions.
-One way to obtain such an algorithm is to replace this recursive algorithm with a dynamic program, using the technique of [memoization](https://en.wikipedia.org/wiki/Memoization).
+One way to obtain such an algorithm is to replace this recursive algorithm with [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), using the technique of [memoization](https://en.wikipedia.org/wiki/Memoization).^[If you haven't taken yet an algorithms course such as CS 124, you might not know these techniques.
+This is OK, as, while  the more efficient algorithm is crucial for the many practical applications of regular expressions, is not of great importance to this course.]
 It turns out that the resulting dynamic program only requires maintaining a finite (independent of the input length) amount of state, and hence it can be viewed as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) or finite automata.
 The relation of regular expressions with finite automate is a beautiful topic, and one we may return to later in this course.

-The fact that functions computed by regular expressions always halt is of course one of the reason why they are so useful.
+The fact that functions computed by regular expressions always halt is of course one of the reasons why they are so useful.
 When you make a regular expression search, you are guaranteed that you will get a result.
 This is   why operating systems, for example, restrict you for searching a file via regular expressions and don't allow searching by specifying an arbitrary function via a general-purpose programming language.
 But this always-halting property comes at a cost.